Arashiyama Adventuring

 Dinner tonight was at the incredible Mimiko.
 Udon and donburi and all good things, they’re right next to the entrance to the Yasaka shrine.
 Well worth checking out if you like things in bowls with great flavour.

-#japan #holiday #travel #kyoto
+#japan #holiday #Travel #kyoto